MicrosoftDocs/windows-itpro-docs/windows/device-security/enable-virtualization-based-protection-of-code-integrity.md

 - Windows 10
 - Windows Server 2016

 Virtualization-based protection of code integrity (herein refered to as HVCI) is a powerful system mitigation, which leverages hardware virtualization and the Windows Hyper-V hypervisor to protect Windows kernel-mode processes against the injection and execution of malicious or unverified code.
-Code integrity checks for kernel-mode memory pages are performed in a secure environment that is resistant to attack from malicious software, and page permissions for kernel mode are set and maintained by the Hyper-V hypervisor.
+Code integrity validation is performed in a secure environment that is resistant to attack from malicious software, and page permissions for kernel mode are set and maintained by the Hyper-V hypervisor.

 Some applications, including device drivers, may be incompatible with HVCI.
 This can cause devices or software to malfunction and in rare cases may result in a Blue Screen.
 Such issues may occur after HVCI has been turned on or during the enablement process itself.
-If this happens, see the [Troubleshooting section](#troubleshooting) for remediation steps.
+If this happens, see [Troubleshooting](#troubleshooting) for remediation steps.

 ## How to Turn on virtualization-based protection of code integrity on the Windows 10 Fall Creators Update (version 1709)